Noncommutative Pierce Duality between Steinberg Rings and Ample Ringoid Bundles: Introduction

-The goal of the present paper is to develop an algebraic version of the Kumjian-Renault representation which does indeed apply to Steinberg algebras and even more general rings consisting of sections of ringoid bundles over ample groupoids.
-These are then characterised as abstract `Steinberg rings', namely rings together with two subsemigroups and an expectation satisfying some algebraic conditions.
+The goal of the present paper is to develop an algebraic version of the Kumjian-Renault Weyl groupoid representation which does indeed apply to Steinberg algebras and even more general rings consisting of sections of ringoid bundles over ample groupoids.
+These are characterised as abstract `Steinberg rings', namely rings together with some extra data coming from appropriate subsemigroups and an expectation.
+We further build this up to a duality between appropriate categories which extends the duality above due to Pierce and Dauns-Hofmann.